← All Guides

 Check Price on Amazon

-Who Is the TabTimer Vibrating Watch Best For?
+Who Is the Tabtime Vibrating Watch Best For?

 "A discreet, personal reminder for active seniors who are out of the house and need a private medication cue."

-The TabTimer Vibrating Watch is not a pill organizer — it is a programmable watch that vibrates and displays a message at set medication times.
+The Tabtime Vibrating Watch is not a pill organizer — it is a programmable wristband that vibrates silently at set medication times.
 For seniors who are active, social, and would be embarrassed by a loud pill alarm going off in public, the discreet vibration cue on the wrist is a practical alternative.

 Pros